Why SEO & Accessibility Go Hand-in-Hand

-Summary: Digital accessibility and SEO are essentially two sides of the same coin: by investing in accessibility, you can also expect to improve your search rankings.
-That’s because if search algorithms continue to do their job, they will give the highest rankings to those pages that are most accessible.
+Digital accessibility and SEO are two sides of the same coin.
+By investing in accessibility, you can also expect to improve your search rankings.
+That’s because search algorithms give better ranks to pages that are most accessible.
 Learn how AudioEye can help you boost your search rankings with an accessible site.

 Five years ago, if you asked a marketing team whether they’d prefer to focus on search engine optimization (SEO) or digital accessibility, SEO would have won hands down.

 While few marketers had a deep understanding of the technical implications of SEO, they knew it was important.
 It’s an easy concept to grasp: if your website is one of the first entries on a Google search page, you’ll probably get more visitors than your lower-ranked competitors.
 More visitors ought to mean more sales, more revenue, and a better return on your marketing budget.

 Moreover, until recently, the case for investing in digital accessibility was not so clear-cut.
 There were good ethical reasons for ensuring that your website was equally accessible for users of all abilities, and authorities were ramping up the enforcement of accessibility laws such as the Americans with Disabilities Act in the digital domain.
 But the commercial benefits of digital accessibility were less understood.

 Today, organizations are much more aware of the commercial benefits of digital accessibility.
 For example, it’s now widely acknowledged that one in four Americans are living with a disability, and that globally, the disposable income of people with disabilities is $1.2 trillion—rising to $8 trillion when you include their families and friends.
 That’s a huge market that you’ll miss out on if people find it difficult to view, navigate or interact with your web and mobile apps.